fhamborg/Giveme5W1H/README.md

 Config.get()['Giveme5W-runtime-resources'] = './../Giveme5W-runtime-resources'
 ```

+> Unfortunately there is a bug in PyCharm at the time of writing: if you are viewing multiple project at once, you have to add an additional /../ to the path

 # License
 The project is licensed under the Apache License 2.0.
 Make sure that you use Giveme5W in compliance with applicable law.
 Copyright 2016 The Giveme5W team